What Type of Exercise Is Best for Weight Loss?

 - Help you look thinner and more shapely since muscles, even though heavier, take up less room than fat

 - Burn a lot of calories right off the bat

 - Increase your lung and heart size and function

 - Circulate fresh oxygen throughout your body (and help you feel more alert)

-Find an activity you love to do that challenges you…and mix in what you need but don’t necessarily love.
+Find an activity you like to do that challenges you...and mix in the other type of exercise you need but don't necessarily love.
 My choices: Spinning classes and outdoor cycling for aerobic exercise (and mental health adjustment); body weight exercises with the TRX system for strength; kettlebells for a mix of both.
-This combination has kept me fit and happy and rarely do a I pick up an actual weight anymore.
-I choose my “poisons” wisely and am happier for it.

 The right exercise to help you lose weight?
 Marry Camp A with Camp W, and produce cute little super fit Camp AW bodies.